-Sometimes the easiest way to implement a feature is to copy what is running for now on your website to mobile.
+Sometimes, the easiest way to implement a feature is to copy what is running for now on your website to mobile.

-User behaviour on mobile is relatively different than on the website.
+User behavior on mobile is relatively different than on the website.
 The mobile phone’s screen is much smaller and works in a different environment.
 Not only will you have to adjust the UI to make them big enough for fingers, but you also must adapt to all the processes and functions so that they can be completed comfortably on mobile devices.

 Besides that, several features can be implemented only on a mobile device: